-Virtue also have a ton of lens colors and tint options.
+Virtue also has a lot of lens colors and tint options.
 In total Virtue have 16 lenses: 9 mirror finish and 7 non-mirror.

 The Ascend comes with a smoke lens, which I’m a fan of.
 I normally always use a smoke lens, the middle of winter in the woods and I still use a smoke lens.

 The Ascend is almost half the price of Virtues next mask the Contour.
-You would think that Virtue may try to save a bit of money and use less materials or uses some cheaper manufacturing methods, but nothing of the sort has been done with the Ascend.
-The Ascend is made just as well as Virtue’s high end masks and uses the same great materials.
+You would think that Virtue may try to save a bit of money and use fewer materials or uses some cheaper manufacturing methods, but nothing of the sort has been done with the Ascend.
+The Ascend is made just as well as Virtue’s high-end masks and uses the same great materials.

 The Ascend may be less money they the Vio Contour, Dye I5 or EVS but it sure doesn’t feel like it.